evandowning/model-api-sequence/README.md

 # feature extraction for each malware sample. "numCalls" is the number of unique
 # API calls outputed to STDOUT by preprocess.py

+# Note that for regression, samples whose full API sequence is less than
+# or equal to the windowSize will not be used to model.
+This logic occurs in
+# sequence_generator() where we detect if the next API call will cause us
+# to read out-of-bounds in the array.

 # "out.txt" will store the detailed output of training and testing your LSTM
 ```